Abjad/abjad/docs/source/literature_examples/ligeti.rst

 .. image :: images/desordre.jpg

 The redundancy is immediately evident in the repeating pattern found in both staves.
 The pattern is hierarchical.
-At the smallest level we have what we will here call a cell:
+At the smallest level we have a cell:

 ..  book::
     :hide: